-As detailed in Section 2 above, the CoC developed system-wide Quality Assurance Standards (QAS) to ensure standardized services to persons who have become homeless, to facilitate their successful re-entry back into their communities.
+To align with Housing First principles, the County has adopted the CoC's Santa Clara Countywide Quality Assurance Standards for Homeless Housing & Service Programs.
+The Quality Assurance Standards (QAS) were developed with the expectation of providing quality, standardized services to persons who have become homeless, to facilitate their successful re-entry back into their communities.
 All CoC member agencies utilize the QAS as a benchmark for agency- and program-level policies and procedures.
-The QAS encourages all programs, including HHAP-funded programs, to adopt a low barrier, Housing First approach and, to the extent possible, to refrain from requiring participation in services as a condition of housing.
+The QAS encourages all programs to adopt a low barrier, Housing First approach and, to the extent possible, to refrain from requiring participation in services as a condition of housing.
 At a minimum, the QAS recommends that programs adopt three Housing First principles: 1.)
 Income is not a requirement for program entry or participation; 2.)
 Sobriety and treatment compliance are not requirements for program entry or participation; and 3.)
 Compliance with a service or treatment plan is not a condition of tenancy, and a lack of compliance is not grounds for eviction from the program.
 All HHAP-funded recipients will be required to comply with Housing First principles, and all grantee agreements will include a separate exhibit requiring compliance with the core components of Housing First as defined in Welfare and Institutions Code § 8255(b).

 In addition to adherence to the Santa Clara County CoC's QAS, HHAP-funded activities will align with Housing First principles through the CES.
-The CES is a community-wide intake and assessment process, and all homeless persons can be assessed at numerous access points throughout the County.
+As noted, the CES is a community-wide intake and assessment process, and all homeless persons can be assessed at numerous access points throughout the County.
 This "no wrong door" approach helps to lower the barrier entry, reducing the need for people to traverse the county seeking assistance at every service provider separately.
 Most importantly, once assessed, homeless clients are then connected to appropriate housing referrals, including permanent supportive housing, through the Community Queue.